 At a media conference today Senior Detective Donald Jenner of the AFP’s Missing Scientist Unit described the emotional and behavioral toll this crisis is taking on the climate-academic population.

 “Thousands of climate scientists, [climate] ethicists and [climate] psychologists will be wetting their beds again tonight—not only in Australia, but wherever there’s a large climate-hyphenated community.
 All their kids can do is give them an extra-big hug when they get home from work today.”

-“At the risk of cliché, these [tragic] situations do bring the community closer,” Det.
+“At the risk of cliché, these tragic situations do bring the community closer,” Det.
 Jenner continued.
 “Friends and family of climatologists tell us they’re checking their loved ones’ blogs for the first time in years.
-Speaking as a parent myself—whilst I don’t have [a climate scientist] in the family—nothing could be worse than looking back and wishing you’d refreshed your browser sooner.”
+Speaking as a parent myself—though I don’t personally have [a climate scientist] in the family—nothing could be worse than looking back and wishing you’d refreshed your browser sooner.”

 A peer in fear speaks up

 Before he fled to England, Stefan Lewandowsky was in close contact with a number of the desaparecidos, and considered it a “privilege” to call himself “a peer in fear.”

 The psychology professor spoke to us in a wide-ranging interview, interrupted only by the continual need to look behind his back.
 He didn’t mean to be rude, he explained, but enemies could be closing in at any time from any compass direction.

 (Lewandowsky admits his obsessive vigilance can make social life awkward, but is convinced it’s paid off.
 “I’ve never been raped,” he boasts, “by surprise.”)